DUNE/duneutil/dhtools/README_35t_datatransfer.txt

 dtr35t1.sh calls
 make_metadata35t_declare.sh which calls
-dbjson.py to query the online database to look up some metadata fields for each run.
+dbjson.py to query the online database to look up some metadata fields for each run.  -- file deleted from repository.
+Ask Tom Junk for a copy if you need it.

 The file example2.json is a template of some of the metadata with default values which make_metadata35t_declare.sh uses to